ka-cyber/NeuroMesh/README.md

 NeuroMesh

-NeuroMesh is a research-oriented deep learning project for medical imagesegmentation, with support for BraTS-style brain tumor imaging datasets.The repository contains model architectures, baseline implementations,data loading utilities, training and evaluation code, tests,reproducible figures, and supporting paper media.
+NeuroMesh is a research-oriented deep learning project for medical image segmentation, with support for BraTS-style brain tumor imaging datasets.

-Research software: NeuroMesh is intended for research andexperimentation.
-It is not a medical device and must not be used forclinical diagnosis or treatment decisions.
+Research software: NeuroMesh is intended for research and experimentation.
+It is not a medical device and must not be used for clinical diagnosis or treatment decisions.

 Repository Structure

 NeuroMesh/
+│
 ├── .github/
 │   └── workflows/
 │       └── tests.yml